Loading...

 Where are Smoke Alarms and Carbon Monoxide detectors needed?

 The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 requires the property to be fitted with smoke alarms on all floors used as living accommodation, and to have carbon monoxide detectors wherever there is a solid fuel burning appliance or a fixed combustion appliance (excluding gas cookers).
-We can supply and fit these whenever necessary, and we will test these at each interim inspection.
+We can supply and fit these whenever necessary, and we will test them at each interim inspection.

 +